apoco/cycle-electron-driver/README.md

 ##### appInfo

-The appInfo object provides the following metadata about the electron app:
+The `appInfo` object provides the following metadata about the electron app:

 * `name`
 * `version`
 * `locale`

+##### platformInfo

+The `platformInfo` object provides the following information about the runtime platform:

+* `isAeroGlassEnabled`  - (Windows only) whether DWM composition is enabled

 ##### events